Is a cheap digital picture frame worth it?

 Cheap digital picture frames simply don’t have nearly the same level of versatility or quality.
 While you might find the odd frame that ticks a couple of the right boxes (i.e. internal storage, Wi-Fi compatibility), there are almost always several issues and difficulties in using them.

-The Pix-Star has unique features like remote control capability and free-for-life cloud storage that you’d rarely find done correctly in a cheap digital picture frame.
+The Pix-Star digital picture frame has unique features like remote control capabilities and free-for-life cloud storage that you’d rarely find done correctly in a cheap digital picture frame.
 Additionally, the large 10” or 15” frames have 1024×768 with great color accuracy, brightness, and clarity.
 You can even adjust color settings like hue and saturation to make your photos and videos jump to life.

 Pix-Star’s mobile app and web interface offer a whole new layer of functionality to an already versatile frame.
 You can send media to multiple frames at the same time (from a single phone) or link web albums from social media and photo-sharing platforms.
 All pictures and videos are saved to the frame’s local storage for offline viewing.
 These features are almost unheard of in cheap digital picture frames.